-We’ve written about diatomaceous earth, which is a popular, but misunderstood organic pesticide.
+We’ve also written about diatomaceous earth, another misunderstood, organic pesticide.

 Pesticide Choices for Gardeners